The Xometry app works best with JavaScript enabled!

 Polymer composites and nanocomposites are very similar in their nature.
 They require other processes than the more widely recognized composites of carbon fiber and GRP (glass-reinforced plastic).
 Whether the end result material is a nanocomposite or a macro composite depends only on the scale of the additive—macro strands or nanomaterials.
 In both cases, the manufacturing method is essentially identical.
 The reinforcer material is considered an additive and is premixed with the polymer when the pellets are first manufactured.
 Molded parts have evenly distributed reinforcers throughout.

-What Are the Properties of Composite Materials?
+Properties of Composite Materials

 Properties of composites are as diverse as the range of materials that fall within this broad classification.
 Under ideal conditions, the resultant properties of the composite are: